wappints/wappints/README.md

 undertaking Bachelor of Science in Computer Science: Major in Computer Systems Engineering.

-💬 Our working thesis is initially titled "Design and Development of a Computer-Assisted Road Physical Feature Extraction" or short for RFEX.
+💬 Our thesis is titled "Design and Development of a Computer-Assisted Road Physical Feature Extraction" or short for RFEX.
 It focuses on extracting certain road physical features that falls under livability and storing it in a database.
 This study will be significant towards future works that will involve assessing livability of a certain area, in relation to fields of urban planning and development.